-Section 5-8-4 C-3CZD Highway Business Conditional Zoning District Classification.
-The purpose and requirements of this zoning district classification are identical to the C-3 Highway Business Zoning District Classification except that rezoning to C-3 Conditional Zoning District as provided for in Article VII herein, is required as a prerequisite to any use or development.
-The following uses shall be permitted in the C-3 Highway Business Conditional Zoning District Classification only upon rezoning to C-3CZD.
+Section 5-8S C-3SU Highway Business Special Use Zoning District Classification.
+The purpose and requirements of this zoning district classification are identical to the C-3 Highway Business Use Zoning District Classification except that a special use permit, as provided for in Article VII herein, is required as a prerequisite to any use or development. (added 03-07-96)